-CAST unites solution and solid-state chemists, materials scientists, condensed matter physicists, and a strong core of theoreticians, whose interests encompass those of the experimentalists.
-The basic research required for our nation to move forward with solving the environmental problems that exist as a legacy of the Cold War as well as mitigating the impact of continued use of nuclear power as our only source of significant amounts of energy with a small carbon-footprint.
+CAST unites solution and solid-state chemists, materials scientists, condensed matter physicists, and a strong core of theoreticians whose interests encompass those of the experimentalists.
+The basic research required for our nation to move forward with solving the environmental problems that exist as a legacy of the Cold War as well as mitigating the impact from continued use of nuclear power as our only source of significant amounts of energy with a small carbon-footprint.

-Research plan by thrusts
+Research plan by focus areas

-The Center for Actinide Science & Technology (CAST) addresses many of the aforementioned issues that have also been the subjects of two major Basic Research Needs for Advanced Nuclear Energy Systems and Basic Research Needs for Materials under Extreme Environments workshops.
+The Center for Actinide Science & Technology (CAST) addresses many of the aforementioned issues that have also been the subject of two major Basic Research Needs for Advanced Nuclear Energy Systems and Basic Research Needs for Materials under Extreme Environments workshops.
 Five Challenges for Science and the Imagination.

 - How do we control material processes at the level of electrons?